-Required Courses and/ or Core Courses
+\Required Courses and/ or Core Courses

-- 1. English Language Arts: Four units of credit in English language arts shall be required of all students.
+1. English Language Arts: Four units of credit in English language arts shall be required of all students.
 A full unit of credit in American Literature/Composition and a full unit of credit in Ninth-Grade Literature and Composition shall be required.
-All courses that may satisfy the remaining units of credit are identified with a "c." - 2.
-Mathematics: Four units of credit in mathematics shall be required of all students, including, CCGPS Coordinate Algebra or GSE Algebra, CCGPS Analytic Geometry or GSE Analytic Geometry, its equivalent, and CCGPS Advanced Algebra or GSE Advanced Algebra, or its equivalent.
-Additional core courses needed to complete four credits in mathematics must be chosen from the list of GPS/CCGPS/AP/IB/dual_enrollment designated courses. - a.
+All courses that may satisfy the remaining units of credit are identified with a "c."

+2. Mathematics: Four units of credit in mathematics shall be required of all students, including, Algebra or Algebra Concepts and Connections, Geometry Concepts and Connections or its equivalent, and Advanced Algebra Concepts and Connections, or its equivalent.
+Additional core courses needed to complete four credits in mathematics must be chosen from the list of Concepts and Connections/AP/IB/dual\enrollment designated courses.

+a.
 The mathematics requirements above apply to each student with a disability, consistent with his or her Individualized Education Program.
-Students with disabilities who earn credit in Mathematics I or GPS Algebra and the associated mathematics support course, and Mathematics II or GPS Geometry and the associated mathematics support course, may upon determination through the Individualized Education Program Team meet mathematics diploma requirements by completing Mathematics III or GPS Advanced Algebra for a total of three mathematics may not meet the mathematics admission requirements for entrance into a University System of Georgia institution or other post-secondary institution without additional coursework. - 3.
-Science: Four units of credit in science shall be required of all students, including one full unit of Biology, one unit of either Physical Science or Physics; one unit of either Chemistry, Earth Systems, Environmental Science or an AP/IB course; and one additional science unit.
+Students with disabilities who earn credit in Algebra Concepts and Connections and the associated mathematics support course, and Geometry Concepts and Connections and the associated mathematics support course, may upon determination through the Individualized Education Program Team meet mathematics diploma requirements by completing Advanced Algebra Concepts and Connections for a total of three mathematics may not meet the mathematics admission requirements for entrance into a University System of Georgia institution or other post-secondary institution without additional coursework.

+3. Science: Four units of credit in science shall be required of all students, including one full unit of Biology, one unit of either Physical Science or Physics; one unit of either Chemistry, Earth Systems, Environmental Science or an AP/IB course; and one additional science unit.
 The fourth science unit may be used to meet both the science and elective requirements.
 Any AP/IB science course may be substituted for the appropriate courses listed above.

-- 4. Social Sciences: Four units of credit shall be required in social studies.
+4. Social Sciences: Four units of credit shall be required in social studies.
 One unit of credit shall be required in United States History.
 One unit of credit shall be required in World History.
 One unit of American government/Civics shall be required.
-One unit of Economics shall be required. - 5.
-CTAE/Modern Language/Latin/Fine Arts: A total of three units of credit shall be required from the following areas: CTAE and/or Modern Language/Latin and/or Fine Arts.
-Students are encouraged to select courses in a focused area of interest. - (a) Career, Technical and Agricultural Education (CTAE) Pathways: Students may earn three units of credit in a coherent sequence of CTAE courses through a self-selected pathway leading to college readiness and a career readiness certificate endorsed by related industries. - (6) Modern Language/Latin: All students are encouraged to earn two units of credit in the same modern language/Latin.
+One unit of Economics shall be required.

+5. CTAE/Modern Language/Latin/Fine Arts: A total of three units of credit shall be required from the following areas: CTAE and/or Modern Language/Latin and/or Fine Arts.
+Students are encouraged to select courses in a focused area of interest.

+(a) Career, Technical and Agricultural Education (CTAE) Pathways: Students may earn three units of credit in a coherent sequence of CTAE courses through a self-selected pathway leading to college readiness and a career readiness certificate endorsed by related industries.

+(6) Modern Language/Latin: All students are encouraged to earn two units of credit in the same modern language/Latin.
 Students planning to enter or transfer into a University System of Georgia institution or other post-secondary institution must take two units of the same modern language/Latin.
 Georgia